It’s always tragic to lose a loved one. And it’s even more tragic when the […]

 A: No two cases are alike, and step one is to discuss your situation with an experienced personal injury attorney who knows the laws of your state.
 After a thorough investigation, a timetable may be able to be estimated.
 Sometimes, for example, an insurance settlement may take place.
 Other times, the case needs to go to trial.

 In some cases, there is only one beneficiary.
 In other cases, there are multiple ones, including under-age children.
 Different situations have varying degrees of complexity.
-We’d be happy to discuss the specifics of your wrongful death claim, contact us today.
+We’d be happy to discuss the specifics of your wrongful death claim, contact our Jacksonville personal injury law office today.

 Wrongful Death with Holt Harrell